Sri Lanka Wildlife Authorities To Conduct Elephant Census In 2023 - UrduPoint

 Sri Lanka Wildlife Authorities To Conduct Elephant Census In 2023

 COLOMBO, Nov.
-18 (UrduPoint / Pakistan Point News - 18th Nov, 2022 ) :Sri Lanka's Wildlife and Forest Resources Conservation Ministry has decided to conduct a new countrywide census on the elephant population in 2023, the parliament's media unit said in a press release on Friday.
+18 (UrduPoint / Pakistan Point News - 20th Nov, 2022 ) ::Sri Lanka's Wildlife and Forest Resources Conservation Ministry has decided to conduct a new countrywide census on the elephant population in 2023, the parliament's media unit said in a press release on Sunday.

 The decision was made at the first meeting of the Ministerial Consultative Committee on Wildlife and Forest Resources Conservation held at the parliament complex.